ernestomi/koin/README.md

 A simple library for interacting with the Coinbase Pro API.

-It was born out of the need to programmatically monitor and trade on Coinbase Pro and it is slowly being developed to cover all of the endpoints supported. __It is NOT a library for the regular Coinbase product, this is only for Coinbase Pro.__
+It was born out of the need to programmatically monitor and trade on Coinbase Pro and it is slowly being developed to cover all of the endpoints supported.
+The library is currently in Alpha version, which means I am still testing and modifying heavily, I will make my best effort to keep things as stable as possible, but expect features and interfaces to change.

 The MIT license is quite straightforward, but I just want to reiterate that this software is provided AS IS with no __warranty__.
 Obviously automating trading can be dangerous for your pocket, but it is up to you to use this library wisely!

+__It is NOT a library for the regular Coinbase product, this is only for Coinbase Pro.__

 ## Authentication